 Putting on all of your clothing at once is also a useful exercise if you’ve never done it before, because it helps you understand the additive nature of your clothing.
 In other words, there’s no reason to bring along a bulkly 200 weight polypro jacket on a backpacking trip if wearing a 100 polypro sweater, a rain shell, and a wind shirt all at once, will keep you just as warm.

-While it sounds bizarre, but being able to do this is a good way to decide which clothes to bring and which to leave at home.
-If it doesn't serve a unique or specific purpose alone, and one that complements your other clothing, then it's redundant and you should just leave it at home.
+While it sounds bizarre, being able to wear all of your clothes at once is a good way to decide which clothes to bring and which to leave at home.
+If it doesn’t serve a unique or specific purpose alone, and one that complements your other clothing, then it’s redundant and you can do without it.

 For example, here’s the clothing I bring on a 3 season backpacking trip: